piggy2009/DM_noreference/README.md

 usage steps:

     1. Putting your data into the dataset folder.
-Ours is [here](https://drive.google.com/drive/folders/1p3rXIh24TtQCHUufesfJNVsT8RIDyoHI?usp=drive_link).
+Our dataset [Google Drive](https://drive.google.com/drive/folders/1p3rXIh24TtQCHUufesfJNVsT8RIDyoHI?usp=sharing).

     2. Download the pre-trained model, the link is also in this above url.
 Then, put the model in the pre-train folder.